geeklearningio/gl-vsts-tasks-files/Extension/overview.md

-# File Patch Build and Release Tasks
+# Files helpers Build and Release Tasks

-Visual Studio Team Services Build and Release Management extensions that help you to patch your files.
+Visual Studio Team Services Build and Release Management extensions that help you to manipulate your files.

 ## Install the extension to your account

-You can find the latest stable version of the VSTS Extension tasks on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=geeklearningio.gl-vsts-tasks-file-patch).
+You can find the latest stable version of the VSTS Extension tasks on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=geeklearningio.gl-vsts-tasks-files).

 ## Prerelease channel